jonasbn/til/mojolicious/respond_to_and_template_parameter.md

 # Mojolicious::Controller respond_to and template parameter

 **Mojolicious** is incredibly helpful and invites to fast development.
-Please note that the `respond_to` method for the `Mojolicious::Controller` class can help you to support several mediatypes easily.
+Please note that the `respond_to` method for the `Mojolicious::Controller` class can help you to support several media types easily.

 Example lifted from the documentation: